 Welcome to the House of the Temple!
-We encourage you to spend a moment on our virtual tour and learn more about our unique building, galleries and collections.
-Did you know that a copy of the oldest Masonic book printed in America can be found in the library of the Supreme Council?
-President Truman’s 33rd degree collar is located in one of our museum galleries.
-Can you guess which one?
-And, while you are here, check out some rarely seen rooms that aren’t on the live tour, including the Grand Commander’s Suite and Temple Garden.
+We encourage you to spend a moment on our virtual tour and learn more about our unique building, galleries, and collections.
+While you are here, check out some rarely seen rooms that aren’t on the live tour, including the Grand Commander’s Suite and Temple Garden.

-Click the arrows to the right to proceed through the tour.
+(Select the tab for the gallery you would like to view, and click the arrows to the right to proceed through the tour.)

 The Atrium is the main entrance of the building.
 The main focal point in the room is the large marble table in the center.
 The table is modeled after one found in the ruins of Pompeii.
 John Russell Pope made two design changes to the original table: first, the original table had griffins and our table has double headed eagles, the second change is Pope added the words Salve Frater to the front of the table, meaning welcome brother in Latin.